Thomas-Tsai/clonezilla-ci/README.md

 - **libguestfs-tools**: The `virt-make-fs` command is required by the `clonezilla_zip2qcow.sh` script.
 - **unzip**: Required for extracting Clonezilla live distributions.
 - **curl**, **wget**: Required for auto-download features in `clonezilla-boot.sh` and `debian-install.sh`.
+- **genisoimage** (or `mkisofs`): Required by `dev/cloudinit/prepareiso.sh` to create cloud-init ISOs.

 ## Directory Structure

 - `isos/`: Place your downloaded ISO files here (e.g., Clonezilla, Debian).
 This is also the default download location for auto-downloaded ISOs.
 - `qemu/`: Stores QEMU disk images (`.qcow2`), such as the Debian base image and restoration targets.
 - `partimag/`: Default shared directory for Clonezilla to find and store disk images.
 This is shared into the VM via 9P.
-- `dev/`: Contains development notes, logs, and test data.
+- `dev/`: Contains development notes, logs, and helper scripts.
+  - `dev/cloudinit/`: Contains scripts for cloud-init ISO preparation.
+  - `dev/ocscmd/`: Contains Clonezilla `ocs-sr` command scripts used by orchestration.

 ## Scripts